abhinav1107/personal-blog-source/content/about/index.md

 {{< /timeline >}}

-{{< carousel images="gallery/*" interval="3000" >}}
+## Life Outside Work
 When I'm not working, I enjoy adventure and outdoors.
 I am also a passionate photographer who love cruising around on my bike and exploring new hiking trails.
+{{< carousel images="gallery/*" interval="3000" >}}

 I'm always looking for opportunities to combine my interests and capture beautiful moments through my camera.

 {{< youtube iGyZjOnhBCk >}}